-We express no opinion regarding any other federal, state or local tax consequences arising with respect to the 2015B Subordinate Revenue Bonds.
+Purchasers of the 2016 Tax-Exempt Bonds should consult their own tax advisers as to collateral federal income tax consequences.
+We express no opinion regarding federal or state tax consequences arising with respect to the 2016 Bonds other than as expressly set forth in paragraphs 4 and 5 hereof.

-In rendering this opinion, we have assumed compliance by the Commission with the covenants contained in the 2015B Subordinate Revenue Bonds, the representations contained in the Existing Subordinate Indenture and Supplemental Indenture No. 19 and the representations of the Commission and the Pennsylvania Department of Transportation ("PennDOT") provided in the Tax Regulatory Agreement that are intended to comply with the provisions of the Code relating to actions to be taken by the Commission and PennDOT in respect of the 2015B Subordinate Revenue Bonds after the issuance thereof to the extent necessary to effect or maintain the federal tax-exempt status of the interest on the 2015B Subordinate Revenue Bonds.
-These covenants and representations relate to, inter alia, the use of proceeds of the 2015B Subordinate Revenue Bonds and the rebating to the United States Treasury of specified arbitrage earnings, if required.
-The opinions set forth above as to the enforceability of the 2015B Subordinate Revenue Bonds and Supplemental Indenture No. 19 are subject to applicable bankruptcy, reorganization, moratorium, insolvency or other laws affecting creditors' rights or remedies generally (including, without limitation, laws relating to fraudulent conveyances or transfers) and are subject to general principles of equity and the exercise of judicial discretion in appropriate cases (regardless of whether such enforceability is considered in a proceeding in equity or at law).
+In rendering this opinion, we have assumed compliance by the Commission with the representations and covenants of the Commission contained in the Original Indenture, Supplemental Indenture No. 23, the Tax Regulatory Agreement and the tax certificates for the Commission's bonds refunded with the proceeds of the 2016 Tax-Exempt Bonds (the "Refunded

+Bonds") that are intended to comply with the provisions of the Code relating to actions to be taken by the Commission in respect of the Refunded Bonds and the 2016 Tax-Exempt Bonds after the issuance thereof to the extent necessary to effect or maintain the federal tax-exempt status of the interest on the Refunded Bonds and the 2016 Tax-Exempt Bonds.
+We also have assumed compliance by the Pennsylvania Department of Transportation with the certifications contained in tax certificates relating to the Refunded Bonds.
+These covenants, representations and certifications relate to, inter alia, the use of proceeds of the 2016 Tax-Exempt Bonds and the Refunded Bonds and the rebating to the United States Treasury of specified arbitrage earnings, if required.

-The opinions set forth above are rendered on the basis of, and limited to, federal law and the laws of the Commonwealth of Pennsylvania as enacted and construed on the date hereof.
-We express no opinion herein as to any matter not set forth in the numbered paragraphs above.
-In particular, we assume no responsibility for, and express no opinion herein with respect to, the accuracy, adequacy or completeness of the Preliminary Official Statement or the Official Statement prepared in respect of the 2015B Subordinate Revenue Bonds, including the appendices thereto, and we make no representation that we have independently verified any such information.
+Our opinions set forth above as to the enforceability of the 2016 Bonds and Supplemental Indenture No. 23 are subject to applicable bankruptcy, reorganization, moratorium, insolvency or other laws affecting creditors' rights or remedies generally (including, without limitation, laws relating to fraudulent conveyances or transfers) and are subject to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law).

-We call to your attention that the 2015B Subordinate Revenue Bonds are not in any way a debt or liability of the Commonwealth of Pennsylvania or any instrumentality, agency or political subdivision thereof other than the Commission, nor do the 2015B Subordinate Revenue Bonds or the Subordinate Indenture pledge the general credit or taxing power of the Commonwealth of Pennsylvania or any instrumentality, agency or political subdivision thereof.
+We call to your attention that the 2016 Bonds are not in any way a debt or liability of the Commonwealth of Pennsylvania or any instrumentality, agency or political subdivision thereof other than the Commission, nor do the 2016 Bonds or the Subordinate Indenture pledge the general credit or taxing power of the Commonwealth of Pennsylvania or any instrumentality, agency or political subdivision thereof.
 The Commission has no taxing power.